Photo by fizkes / Shutterstock.com

 It’s a consumer’s worst nightmare: The Equifax data breach — perhaps already the scariest cybersecurity breach in history — was worse than the public knew.

-In public announcements issued in September and October, Equifax reported that 145.5 million U.S. consumers were “potentially” impacted by the breach.
-The information that hackers accessed, Equifax said at that time, “primarily” included:
+In public announcements issued in September and October, Equifax initially reported that 145.5 million U.S. consumers were “potentially” impacted by the breach.
+At the time, Equifax said the information that hackers accessed “primarily” included:

 - Social Security numbers